RoroDev2023/increment-app-1/README.md

-# increment-app-1
+# increment-app
-A simple increment app that utilizes html, css, and javascript
+A simple increment app that utilizes HTML, CSS, and Javascript